ComfyUI Extension: Pruna nodes for ComfyUI

 The node is tested using the SafeTensors format, so for the sake of reproducibility, we recommend using that format.
 However, we don't expect any performance differences between the two.

 Note: In this example, we use the Stable Diffusion v1.4 model.
-However, our node is compatible with any other SD model — feel free to use your favorite one!
+However, our nodes are compatible with any other SD model — feel free to use your favorite one!

 Example 2: Flux